THE VICTORIAN STATE ROSE GARDEN. WERRIBEE PARK

 The “rosebud” is planted with English Roses bred by David Austin.

 THE HERITAGE BORDER

-The border is now about 450 metres long and contains over 500 varieties of beautiful and historic roses that guaranteed to have exceptional fragrance.
+The Heritage Border was planted along the fence line between the Mansion.
+It about 450 metres long and contains over 500 varieties of beautiful and historic roses that guaranteed to have exceptional fragrance.

 The Victoria State Rose Garden was officially opened in 1986 with a design by Mervyn Hayman Danker FRAIA and James Priestly.